liujennifer/dma_device_driver/README.md

 $ sudo update-grub
 ```

-**Driver usage**
+## Driver usage
 - After booting up QEMU, clone this repo inside your guest.
 Enter the folder and run make.

 - Insert the module now with:
 ```shell
 $ sudo insmod testdev_driver.ko
 ```
-- You should see any printed output from the device, as well as kernel logs from running:
+- View the kernel logs by running:
 ```
 $ sudo dmesg
 ```
 - If you booted QEMU without an IOMMU, you should see two successes (STATUS = 0).
 With an IOMMU, you should see the first transfer succeed, and the second one fail (non-zero status).

-Remove your module with:
+- Remove your module with:
 ```shell
 $ sudo rmmod testdev_driver
 ```

-**Aggressive mode (driver not needed)**
+## Aggressive mode (driver not needed)
 - In aggressive mode, pcie-testdev will immediately and repeatedly make DMA transfers.
-- You can enable this and set the source address, destination address, transfer size, and delay (in ms) between transfers like this:
+- You can enable this and set the source address, destination address, transfer size, and delay (in ms) between transfers.
+For example:
 ```shell
 -device pcie-testdev,bus=root_port1,id=testdev,aggressive,srcaddr=0x0009f000,dstaddr=0x0009fb00,size=1,aggression_delay_ms=2000
 ```